mariomka/regex-benchmark/README.md

 Measures how long it takes to find and count non-overlapping occurrences.

+> All benchmarks are wrong, but some are useful - [Szilard](https://github.com/szilard), [benchm-ml](https://github.com/szilard/benchm-ml)

-Isn't a Holy Grail of the regex benchmarks.
-It can be helpful for choosing a language but it's not only about performance, each language has its engine and offers different features (like UTF support, backreferences, capturing groups...)
+I hope this benchmark can be helpful for choosing a language but it's not only about performance, each language has its engine and offers different features (like UTF support, backreferences, capturing groups...)

 ## Input text